shirsbrunner/shirsbrunner.github.io/src/articles/20231111_lettherebelight/11110126_lettherebelight.md

 The glue is made out of rice starch.
 Different types of rice yield different outcomes.
 An initial batch using Carnaroli was less successful, Basmati was easier to work with (finer grains).
 One of the sources was especially mentioning sushi rice for its sticky quality.
 Better tasting rice yields better outcomes (well... not sure about this one).

 Recipe: boil rice until soft, mash, pulp, strain through a sieve and use it within a week.
 Can be stored in the fridge but not frozen.

+## Potential improvements...
+I think, I'll try to make another lamp in the future.
+When I do, I'll
+- Not make it secretly, but let it dry in the open and not move it around while it's still wet.
+- Go for better base.
+Wood or maybe reinforcing the cardboard with wheatpaste and newspaper should work wonders.
+- Glue the rattan into one piece before wrapping it around the structure
+- Get better paper - aim for a more sturdy variant.
+- Try to cut it more even - currently it has fuzzy borders - something, that looks cool too, just not as polished...